-Results were screened (N=9162) by researchers experienced in carrying out large-scale systematic reviews and meta-analyses of randomised trials.
-A trial research clinician reviewed the full texts of shortlisted studies (N=65) to finalise the list of included studies (N=13).
-The research clinician then performed quality assessment of the included studies using the Cochrane Risk of Bias 2 tool and extracted the mortality data.
+Results were screened (N=321) by researchers experienced in carrying out large-scale systematic reviews and meta-analyses of randomised trials.
+A trial research clinician reviewed the full texts of shortlisted studies (N=15) to finalise the list of included studies (N=1).
+The research clinician then performed quality assessment of the included study using the Cochrane Risk of Bias 2 tool.